glindsey/MetaHack/README.md

 A graphical roguelike engine which uses SFML for graphics and sound, and Lua for scripting.
 It is called "MetaHack" because the goal is to make a "hack"-style game that is easy to hack (mod) via Lua scripts.

-MetaHack is compiled using the following:
+MetaHack is compiled using Visual Studio 2015, and utilizes the following libraries:

-* Visual Studio 2015

-* Boost 1.59
+* Boost 1.60
 * LuaJIT 2.0

-* SFML 2.3.1 (built from scratch under VS2015)
+* SFML 2.3.2

+Some notes about the codebase:

-Right now, the code is in serious flux; although I try to make sure it always builds successfully before committing, I guarantee that there are still plenty of runtime errors present.
-Also, at the moment, the engine is extremely incomplete, with most functionality still unimplemented.
+* The code is in serious flux; although I try to make sure it always builds successfully before committing, I guarantee that there are still plenty of runtime errors present.
+* The current codebase depends on some hardcoded pathnames; library include files are expected to be in `C:\personal\libraries`, for example.
+Sorry, but I'm the only one working on it, so fixing this hasn't been a priority.
+* At the moment, the engine is extremely incomplete, with most functionality still unimplemented.

 Interface